-1. Tangible fixed assets Straight-line method

-(Except for lease properties) (Changes in accounting policies that are difficult to distinguish from changes in accounting estimates) For the depreciation of tangible fixed assets (excluding lease properties), the Company mainly adopted the declining-balance method, but has adopted the straight-line method from the fiscal year under review.
+1.Tangible fixed assets (Except for lease properties) Straight-line method (Changes in accounting policies that are difficult to distinguish from changes in accounting estimates) For the depreciation of tangible fixed assets (excluding lease properties), the Company mainly adopted the declining-balance method, but has adopted the straight-line method from the fiscal year under review.
 The Company examined the actual status of use of tangible fixed assets from the viewpoint of unification of the accounting policies of the Group companies operating in Japan and overseas in view of the advancement in the Group's global business development in recent years.
 As a result, a stable operation of tangible fixed assets is expected in future.
-Therefore, we have determined that changing the method of depreciation of tangible fixed assets to the straight-line method would appropriately.

-2. Intangible fixed assets Straight-line method

-(Except for lease properties) However, capitalized software for internal use is amortized by the straight-line method over the estimated internal useful life (5 years).
+Therefore, we have determined that changing the method of depreciation of tangible fixed assets to the straight-line method would reflect its actual economic situation more appropriately.
+2. Intangible fixed assets Straight-line method (Except for lease properties) However, capitalized software for internal use is amortized by the straight-line method over the estimated internal useful life (5 years).
+Also, goodwill is equally amortized over 10 years.
+3. Lease properties Lease properties related to finance leases other than those that are deemed to transfer the ownership of the leased assets to the lessees are depreciated assuming the lease period as the useful life and no residual value.